buriburiupdated/moya-buriburi/anirudh.md

 # Dynamic Tool Registration
 ## Overview
 The Dynamic Tool Registration feature in Moya allows you to create and register custom tools at runtime, extending agent capabilities without modifying the framework code.
-This powerful functionality makes it possible to add domain-specific functions as tools that agents can discover and call during conversations.
+This powerful functionality allows users to add their own tool makes it possible to add domain-specific functions as tools that agents can discover and call during conversations.

 ## Key Capabilities
 - **Runtime Tool Registration:** Register new tools during program execution
 - **Function-Based Tools:** Convert Python functions into agent-callable tools
-- **Code String Registration:** Create tools from string representations of Python code
 - **Auto-Documentation:** Automatically generates tool descriptions from function docstrings
 - **Parameter Validation:** Ensures tool parameters are properly formatted for LLM consumption